facebook/fbthrift/thrift/doc/internals/mstch.md

 Lists represent zero or more elements of some other type, and function similar to for-each loops in other languages.
-The body of the loop will be expanded once per element in the list, and on each iteration, the context will be extended using each member of the list.
+The body of the loop will be expanded once per element in the list, and, on each iteration the context will be extended using each member of the list.
 While expanding lists, two boolean keys named `first?` and `last?` will be available, indicating whether the current iteration is the first or the last iteration, respectively.